Volunteer Opportunities

 scholarchipsfund.org

-ScholarCHIPS is a DC-area non-profit that provides college scholarships, mentoring and a peer support network to children of incarcerated parents, inspiring them to complete their college education.
+ScholarCHIPS is a DC-area non-profit that provides college scholarships, mentoring, mental health supports, and a peer support network to college-bound young adults with incarcerated parents, inspiring them to complete their college education.
 Their goal is to empower youth with incarcerated parents to graduate college, establish upwardly mobile careers, and contribute to their communities.

 For ways to get involved, contact GT Liaison Harriet Shugerman (hshugerman08@gmail.com)